clairdl/mein-bash/README.md

 ## Notes

-- `pdfexpert_trial_reset.sh` was written to abuse PDF Expert's free trial, but i found a better app for PDFs (free, no trial): https://pdf.wondershare.com/
+- `pdfexpert_trial_reset.sh` was written to abuse PDF Expert's free trial, but i found a better app for PDFs anyways (free, no trial): https://pdf.wondershare.com/